troglobit/finit/doc/service.md

   blocked.
 A service may be blocked for several reasons:

   - The user has manually stopped the service using `initctl stop JOB`
-  - The binary repeatedly dies after being started.
-I.e. keeps crashing.
+  - The program exits immediately.
+I.e. keeps crashing (make sure to use the 'run this service in the foreground' command line option)
-  - The binary is missing in the filesystem.
+  - The binary is missing in the filesystem

 * `C`: Service conditions are satisfied: